 If the events of COVID-19 have taught us anything, it is that we all need to have emergency savings for unforeseen circumstances.
 Experts say that you should first have one month’s worth of savings at first.
 From this, it can be built up to three months, and then six months.
 By having emergency money, you will have a backup plan in case you lose your job, or if an unexpected cost comes up.

 Pay off your debt

 If you have any debts, be sure to pay them off as soon as possible.
 There are both ‘good’ debts, and ‘bad’ debts.
 Good debts refer to any debt that will add value to your long terms, such as university government loans, or home loans.
 Bad debt refers to debt from credit card loans, gambling, or overspending on items such as clothing or cars.

 Be careful of credit card loans and Afterpay

 Do not go down the path of getting yourself into debilitating debt from abusing services such as Afterpay.
 If you have a history of financial issues and trouble saving, it is best not to get yourself into a situation where you have to pay off sums of money.
-A debit card is a much better option than a credit card is you know that you have little self-control.
+A debit card is a much better option than a credit card if you know that you have little self-control.

 Download an app to help you budget

-Much like you would set professional goals to gain a promotion after completing a leadership development program, setting goals around your budget and savings is essential for good financial health.
+Much like you would set professional goals to gain promotion after completing a leadership development program, setting goals around your budget and savings is essential for good financial health.
 Setting a target to save at least 10 per cent of your overall income is a good place to start.
 If you can afford to put aside more than this amount, you will be in an even better position.
 Keen savers must also remember to treat themselves every once in a while.
 There is no problem with going out to dinner once a week or spending on a new outfit.
-Budgeting is merely about have a plan and staying within your means of spending.
+Budgeting is merely about having a plan and staying within your means of spending.
 So, get budgeting and put your New Year’s finance resolutions into practice.